Approximating a Diffusion by a Hidden Markov Model: Resolvents and Jump-Process Approximations

-We begin with some well-known properties of the resolvent kernel. \Theorem{hypo} illustrates that the density assumption~(A2) is often easy to verify.
-Its proof follows from \cite{kun78,kun90}, and related results are obtained in \cite{lob70a,strvar72a,susjur72}. \begin{theorem} \tlabel{hypo} Suppose that the Markov process $\bfPhi$ satisfies~{\em (A1)}, with $u$ and $M$ being smooth, $u,M\in C^\infty$.
-If in addition the generator $\clD$ of $\bfPhi$ is hypoelliptic, then $\bfPhi$ has a continuous resolvent density, i.e.,~{\em (A2)} holds, and in fact the density $r$ is smooth, $r\in C^\infty$. \end{theorem} The density condition (A2) combined with the existence of a Lyapunov function as in (DV3) implies ergodicity.
-Recall that a Markov process $\bfPhi$ with a unique invariant probability measure $\pi$ is called $v$-uniformly ergodic for some function $v:\state\to\RL$, if there are constants $b_0>0$, $B_0<\infty$, such that,
+The density condition (A2) combined with the existence of a Lyapunov function as in (DV3) implies ergodicity.
+Recall that a Markov process $\bfPhi$ with a unique invariant probability measure $\pi$ is called $v$-uniformly ergodic for some function $v:\state\to\RL$, if there are constants $\beta_0>0$, $B_0<\infty$, such that,

+See \cite{meytwe93a} for basic theory of $\psi$-irreducible Markov processes, including definitions of small sets and aperiodicity in this general state-space setting. \archive{minor comment (11): Page 8, Proposition 2.2: give reference for definition of -irreducibility and aperiodicity.
+Also, smallness of a set is not defined or referenced up to this point, neither is v-uniform ergodicity. \\ I don't understand his last complaint about v-uni. }